Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R-q9Y-ZbTuk.md

 ### Transcript

-> you guys play deep rock galactic too it's release crafts and publishing and it's awesome yeah i played deep rock, a while ago a lot of people from from coffee station played a lot of deep rock but i haven't played it in quite a while i wouldn't mind playing again though it is fun i highly recommend it
+> you guys play deep rock galactic too it's release crafts and publishing and it's awesome yeah I played deep rock, a while ago a lot of people from from coffee station played a lot of deep rock but I haven't played it in quite a while I wouldn't mind playing again though it is fun I highly recommend it